whiffee/Jupyter_caveman/readme.md

 __Edit the PATH__

 In the home directory there is a file called .bashrc.
 It is necessary to edit this file to get permanent effective change in the $PATH.
-The permanent change that is desired is the access to an import directory, which can hold the modules that the application will need to importas ancilaries.
+The permanent change that is desired is the access to an import directory, which can hold the modules that the application will need to import as ancilaries.
+At the very end of the file place a $PATH change statement similar to the one shown in the image below.

 <img src="https://github.com/whiffee/Jupyter_caveman/blob/main/bashrc_snippet.png" width=61% height=61%/>